JavaScript is required

 Kindergarten Inclusion Support Program

-The Kindergarten Inclusion Support Program (KIS) program enhances a kindergarten’s capacity to respond to the individual abilities, interests and needs of children with disability or developmental delay and high support needs or children with complex medical needs in an inclusive kindergarten environment.
+The Kindergarten Inclusion Support Program (KIS) enhances a kindergarten’s capacity to respond to the individual abilities, interests and needs of children with a disability, developmental delay, high support needs or complex medical needs.

 Support can include: